-It is a job-seekers' employment market.
-With nationwide unemployment hovering around 3.9%, and the Wisconsin unemployment rate even lower at around 3%, employers are now having a difficult time filling key positions – especially in sales and sales management.
+It is a job-seekers' employment market and employers are having a difficult time filling key positions – especially in sales and sales management.
 But we’ve found the low unemployment rate isn’t the only reason for this.
 The real issue is poorly written job descriptions.
 Even when unemployment is low, people are still looking for sales position opportunities.
-Maybe they don’t like their current job, maybe they [...]
+Maybe they don’t like their current job, maybe they want to try something new, or maybe they aren’t even looking and your job just magically [...]

 You may know your company’s product lines backwards and forwards, but the simple truth about sales is your customers are buying from you.
 If they don’t like you, there’s a good chance they won’t buy from you.
 Many forget that during every sales meeting, one of the products you are selling is: you.
 During the small-talk portion of every sales meeting, there’s a chance to sell yourself by answering the simple questions almost everyone asks.
 We’ve put together a few examples [...]